GoogleCloudPlatform/community/tutorials/android-firebase-vision/index.md

 Now that the files are successfully uploading to Firebase Storage, it's time to process the file using a Cloud functions call.
-This operation is virtually identical to the Cloud functions API call made by Sara in her post but I'm retrieving just label data instead of label and web annotation data.
+This operation is virtually identical to the Cloud functions API call made by Sara in her post but I'm retrieving just the label data instead of the label and web annotation data.

 The following code, specified in `index.js` in my functions folder, loads the required libraries for Firebase and Google Cloud Vision and then transfers the